cobasilabs/generate-nodejs-app/README.md

-# Create NodeJS app
+# Generate NodeJS app

 Type in your terminal `npx generate-nodejs-app` and see the magic happens!

 ## About

-This is a tool inspired on `create-react-app` to create a basic structure of a NodeJS app using the most commonly used tools when creating JS APIs.
+This is a tool inspired on `create-react-app` to generate a basic structure of a NodeJS app using the most commonly used tools when creating JS APIs.

 When running this tool you will have a new NodeJS API with a basic app